Knot Floer Homology, the Burau Representation, and Quantum $\mathfrak{gl}(1 \vert 1)$: Introduction

 \begin{thm} Let $K \subset S^3$ be a link, $\rho \in B_n$ a braid with closure $K$, and $\widehat{CFK}(m(K))$ a certain chain complex for the knot Floer homology of the mirror $m(K)$.
 Separately, let $\widehat{Q}(K)$ denote the $U_q(\mathfrak{gl}(1\vert 1))$ invariant associated to $K$.
 Then there is a weight-preserving bijection between generators of $\widehat{CFK}(m(K))$ and terms in a state sum expansion of $\widehat{Q}(K)$.
 Both the complex $\widehat{CFK}(m(K))$ and the expansion of $\widehat{Q}(K)$ are determined by the braid $\rho$. \end{thm}

-See \Cref{thm:clear} below for a more detailed statement, and we note that a similar mirroring happens in Manion's work \cite[Theorem 1.4.2]{man19}. \Cref{thm:main_uq} implies a well-known fact: that $\widehat{Q}(K)$ and the Poincar\'e polynomial of $\widehat{HFK}(m(K))$ are both equal to the Alexander polynomial of $K$.
+See Theorem \ref{thm:clear} below for a more detailed statement, and we note that a similar mirroring happens in Manion's work \cite[Theorem 1.4.2]{man19}.
+Theorem \ref{thm:main_uq} implies a well-known fact: that $\widehat{Q}(K)$ and the Poincar\'e polynomial of $\widehat{HFK}(m(K))$ are both equal to the Alexander polynomial of $K$.
 Our statement is more precise, however, and the argument is simple and geometric, providing an intuitive justification for the relationship between knot Floer homology and quantum $\mathfrak{gl}(1 \vert 1)$.
 We believe this justification to be the first of its kind in print.

-Our final result extends \Cref{thm:main_uq} further, in the direction of Ellis-Petkova-V\'ertesi's and Manion's work.
-In \Cref{sec:bst}, for any tangle $T$ in the unit cube, we define a bordered sutured three-manifold $Y(T)$.
+Our final result extends Theorem \ref{thm:main_uq} further, in the direction of Ellis-Petkova-V\'ertesi's and Manion's work.
+In Section \ref{sec:bst}, for any tangle $T$ in the unit cube, we define a bordered sutured three-manifold $Y(T)$.
 The manifold $Y(T)$ has an associated Heegaard Floer theoretic object $\widehat{BFA}(Y(T))$, defined using Zarev's bordered sutured Heegaard Floer theory \cite{za11}, and the map

 gives a (semi) new approach to Heegaard Floer homology for tangles.
-Our definition of $Y(T)$ is motivated by the proof of \Cref{thm:main_uq}, and the resulting tangle Floer groups $ \widehat{BFA}(Y(T))$ are similar to those defined by Zibrowius and Ozsv\'ath-Szab\'o \cite{zib19, os18}.
-See \Cref{fig:bsta} for an example of a bordered sutured manifold involved.
+Our definition of $Y(T)$ is motivated by the proof of Theorem \ref{thm:main_uq}, and the resulting tangle Floer groups $ \widehat{BFA}(Y(T))$ are something of a hybrid of the two tangle Floer theories defined by Zibrowius \cite{zib19} and Ozsv\'ath-Szab\'o \cite{os18}.
+See Figure \ref{fig:bsta} for an example of a bordered sutured manifold involved.

 For any tangle $T$, the object $\widehat{BFA}(Y(T))$ has the structure of a $\Z/2$-vector space, which splits as a direct sum over pairs of subsets of $\{1, \dots, n\}$:

 (For experts, the terms $\iota_{\bf j, k}$ are the indecomposable idempotents of the relevant arc algebra.)
 To each summand $\widehat{BFA}(Y(T)) \cdot \iota_{\bf j, k}$, we associate a decategorified invariant $\Delta_{Y, {\bf j,k}}(t) \in \Z[t^{\pm 1}]$.
 We then prove that $\widehat{BFA}(Y(T))$ recovers the $U_q(\mathfrak{gl}(1 \vert 1))$ braid representation in the following sense: